Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Downstream Tasks Results

 \section{Downstream Tasks Results}

-In this section, we perform experiments on conversation downstream dataset: XSGD and MASSIVE.
+In this section, we perform experiments on a conversation benchmark MASSIVE and report the performance results on all languages.
+We try the following three tuning methods.

-We try the following threee tuning methods. \paragraph{Fine-tuning (FT): } In this setting, all backbone model parameters and downstream task classifiers are updated.
-The cost is expensive and high-memory demanded for this setup.
-And each task need to keep a separated copy model.

-\paragraph{Prompt Tuning (PT):} For prompt tuning, the backbone model parameters are fixed.
-And only a small number of parameters (prompts) and task classifiers parameter are updated.
-In our setting, we use continuous prompts and layer prompts~\citep{li-liang-2021-prefix,liu-etal-2022-p}.
+\paragraph{Fine-tuning (FT): } In this setting, all available parameters are tunable. \paragraph{Prompt Tuning (PT):} For prompt tuning, the backbone model is fixed, only a small number of parameters (prompts) and task classifiers parameters are updated.
+We use continuous prompts and layer prompts~\citep{li-liang-2021-prefix,liu-etal-2022-p}.

 \paragraph{Aligned Prompt Tuning (APT):} With the parallel translation data, we can learn aligned prompt for aligned cross-lingual representation in Section~\ref{sec:method}.
 These prompts can be used for a warm-up start for these downstream task with prompt learning.